 History: On April 1 2009, Leeds City College became a reality as Leeds College of Technology, Leeds Thomas Danby and Park Lane College Leeds & Keighley (three very established colleges in the region) merged to form what is now one of the largest and most influential colleges in the country, offering entry level to higher education courses.
+It merged again with Joseph Priestley College in 2011.

 Address: The college now boasts more than 25 teaching sites across the city, including six main campuses - Horsforth, Keighley, Park Lane, Joseph Priestley and Technology.
+The new Printworks campus opens this year.

 Vital statistics: Leeds City College now has more than 50,000 learners studying the massive range of courses on offer, including 27 higher education qualifications such as foundation degrees and BA top-up degrees.
 HE courses are validated by Leeds Metropolitan University, University of Bradford, University of Huddersfield, University of Teesside, and Edexcel.

 Added value: Before the merger, Park Lane College Leeds was one of the first 10 colleges in the country to be awarded Beacon status in 1999, and made the decision not to charge top-up fees in 2007.
 The new college has links with more than 2,500 companies and strong relationships with major Leeds employers.
+Student safeguarding at Leeds City College was graded outstanding in the recent 2012 Ofsted report; the College has Matrix-award winning advice and guidance staff on hand to help with any extra support you may need.

 Glittering alumni: None as yet, but the following all studied one of the colleges that formed Leeds City: Spice Girl Melanie 'Mel B' Brown; Kay Mellor, screenwriter, Fat Friends; Brian Deane, former footballer, England and Leeds United; Angela Griffin, actress, Holby City and Cutting It; Brian Turner, celebrity chef; Adil Rashid, cricketer, Yorkshire Country Cricket Club and England; Jamie Jones-Buchanan, rugby player, Leeds Rhinos.